 For example, in Polynesia, it is served raw and used to be considered as royal food which was to be eaten by the King only.

 The Parrotfish used to be considered as a family level taxon, Scaridae.
 Even though the evolutionary and the phylogenetic analysis of these fish are still going on they are now being accepted as a clade in the tribe of the Chiellini and are popularly known as scaring labrids.

 Certain authorities maintain the Parrotfish as a family level taxon which results in the Labridae to not be monophyletic.
 However, as per the world register of the marine species, their group is split into two subfamilies which are:

 - genus Chlorurus Swainson 1839 – 18 species

 - genus Calotomus Gilbert – 5 species

 - genus Leptoscarus Swainson – 1 species

 - genus Sparisoma Swainson – 15 species

-According to the latest research, the Parrot fish have been found to be highly important for the Great Barrier Reef as the Parrot fish is the only fish species that perform the task of cleaning and scraping the coral reefs on a regular basis.
+According to the latest research, the Parrotfish are highly important for the Great Barrier Reef as the Parrotfish is the only fish species that perform the task of cleaning and scraping the coral reefs regularly.

 Protection of the Parrot Fish